-Renault Group has unveiled the first model of its core brand’s Gen 2.0 EV line-up at the 2021 Munich Motor Show (IAA 2021) – the Renault Megane E-Tech Electric.
-With this model, the company is renewing its efforts to regain lost grounds in Europe’s popular family car segment.
+Renault Group unveiled the first model of its core brand’s Gen 2.0 EV line-up at the 2021 Munich Motor Show (IAA 2021) – the Renault Megane E-Tech Electric.
+With this model, the company is renewing efforts to regain lost ground in Europe’s popular family car segment.

 The Renault Megane E-Tech Electric is the production avatar of the Megane eVision concept, which was an evolution of the Renault Morphoz concept.
-It’s a pure electric alternative to the Renault Megane compact car, although it’s a crossover by body style.
+Although it’s a crossover by body style, it’s a pure electric alternative to the Renault Megane compact car.

 Take a look at what we know about Renault’s next-generation electric car:

 The Renault Megane E-Tech Electric looks the same as the eVision concept for the most part.
 The production version has a less flashy front-end with revisions to the light clusters, but the shape of the elements is the same.
 Unlike the concept, the production car features the new ‘Nouvel’R’ logo that is flat and has minimalist vibes.
 However, the new logo doesn’t feature illumination.
 The side intakes have a new blade bisecting them for style.

 While the eVision concept features a charging port on the driver side (left), the Megane E-Tech Electric has it on the passenger side (right).
 Also new are conventional mirrors that should cost lower (and meet global regulations) and smaller (20-inch) wheels that should provide a better ride and range.
 The automatic flush door handles are part of the standard equipment.
 Up top, a shark-fin antenna is present on the final model.
 At the rear, the tail lamps have received simpler clusters, while the Renault logo has adopted the new look and lost illumination.